My standard fees for individual counselling and EMDR are:

-My standard fees is £42 for a 50 minute session.
+- £45 for a 50 minute online or telephone session.

 Concessions are available to students and people in receipt of benefits.
 My concessionary rate is:

 Face to face counselling sessions can be paid for on the day.
 I can accept both cash and card payments.

 If we are meeting online, or over the phone you can make payments before the session either via Paypal or BACS.
 I will give you the payment details at our first session.

 Although counselling online is very similar to being in the room together, there are some things it is important to consider.
 Normally when you come to see me I can make sure that the room is quiet and that we won’t be interrupted.
 Although I still make sure that I am not interrupted during our session, you may need to make suitable arrangements at your end.
-It is really important to try and find a quiet, comfortable place that you can sit for 50 minutes without being interrupted.
+It is really important to try and find a quiet, comfortable place that you can sit for the duration of our session without being interrupted.

 It is also important to allow yourself some time after the session to just sit and reflect on the session, rather than just hop up and jump straight back into things at home.
 This will help you get the most out of our sessions.